redotvideo/haven/README.md

 ## Welcome 💜

 Welcome to Haven's repository!
 We are trying to make it as easy as possible to deploy LLMs in production.
-As of now, deploying an LLM using Haven takes just a few lines of code.
-After setting Haven up, this is how you can deploy a model on a VM instance:
+After setting Haven up, deploying an takes just a few lines of code:

 ```python
 from havenpy import Haven